koc-lab/imparting-interpretability/README.md

 ```bash
 bash imparting_interpretability_demo.sh /path/to/your/corpus 240.0 300 45
 ```
 This demo will initialize training with k = 0.1 and every dimension will be imparted along positive direction.
-You can change hyperparameters from demo file and from the files in Param folder.
+You can change hyperparameters from demo file and from the files in Params folder.
 Additionally, you can download [pretrained word vectors with k = 0.1 parameter and 300 dimension](https://drive.google.com/file/d/1hpWT3Vc_-JTuPDeYgL5FZAPcSF2fEt6f/view?usp=sharing) trained on a snapshot of English Wikipedia consisting of around 1.1B tokens, with the stop-words filtered out.

 ## Evaluation